NeogitOrg/neogit/README.md

   -- Show relative date by default.
 When set, use `strftime` to display dates commit_date_format = nil, log_date_format = nil,
-  -- When set, used to format the diff. log_pager = nil,
+  -- When set, used to format the diff.
+Requires *baleia* to colorize text with ANSI escape sequences.
+An example for *Delta* is `{ 'delta', '--width', '117' }`.
+It's recommended to set `disable_context_highlighting = true`, otherwise when the cursor is in the hunk, we lose background highlighting log_pager = nil,
   -- Show message with spinning animation when a git command is running. process_spinner = false,